csmarshall/arris-modem-status/README.md

 1. **Complete HNAP Authentication**: Reverse-engineered the full authentication flow
 2. **Concurrent Processing**: 84% performance improvement through parallel requests
-3. **Firmware Bug Solution**: Discovered and solved the channel power injection bug
+3. **HTTP Compatibility Solution**: Discovered and solved urllib3 parsing strictness issues
-4. **Error Recovery**: 100% recovery rate from firmware defects
+4. **Error Recovery**: 100% recovery rate from HTTP compatibility issues
-5. **Correlation Analysis**: Linked mysterious numbers in errors to actual channel data
+5. **Root Cause Analysis**: Definitively identified urllib3 parsing as the culprit, not modem issues

-The authentication algorithm was discovered by analyzing the modem's web interface JavaScript, performance optimizations were developed through extensive benchmarking, and the firmware bug was solved through detailed error analysis and correlation with channel power values.
+The authentication algorithm was discovered by analyzing the modem's web interface JavaScript, performance optimizations were developed through extensive benchmarking, and the HTTP compatibility solution was developed through detailed analysis comparing browser behavior with raw HTTP responses.

 ---

-**Built with 🛠️ and ⚡ to provide blazing-fast insights into your cable modem performance while gracefully handling firmware bugs!**
+**Built with 🛠️ and ⚡ to provide blazing-fast insights into your cable modem performance with rock-solid HTTP compatibility!**